 Yet further confusion arises from the fact that you can get green beans which are, in fact, not green, but yellow or purple.

 Yellow green beans

-Yellow Wax beans are a pale blue colour with light, translucent yellow flesh.
+Yellow Wax are a pale blue colour with light, translucent yellow flesh.
 They have a slightly grassy, nutty taste.
 The nutty taste pairs well with brown butter.
 They go well dressed simply with oil and balsamic vinegar.

 Looks are everything with Yellow Wax and they are shown off to good effect when thrown over salads (especially a salad Niçoise).
 They also go well with lobster and langoustines.

 If you are thinking of growing them, ‘Cornetti Meraviglia di Venezia’ is a good type – grows quickly and completely without string.

 Purple green beans

 Purple beans also look amazing – although they turn green when cooked.
 The colour results from the same pigments which give red cabbage and purple cauliflower their colour.